cddr/ch-ch-changes/README.md

 # ch-ch-changes

-Simple script to generate a Changelog.md from your project's git history.
+Generate a Changelog.md from your project's git history.

 ## Usage